Individual Partner Actions That Legally Bind the Partnership

 Understanding the Acts of Partners Which Bind the Partnership and Its Partners Individually

-What can and what can’t a partner do without creating unreasonable risk and legal liability to a partnership?
+What decisions and actions can and can’t a partner do without the consent of his or her co-partners and/or creating an unreasonable risk of legal liability to a partnership?
 The answer is not always clear or for that matter, simple.
-Many factors can come into play to resolve that question.
+Many factors can come into play to answer that question.

-A partner cannot generally obligate a partnership to something that he or she was not authorized to do on behalf of the partnership absent the consent or approval by the other partners.
-On the other hand, an innocent third party or creditor who knows nothing about any restrictions or limits upon a partner’s authority and extends an economic benefit to the partnership may recover from both the partnership and the individual partner.
+A partner cannot generally obligate a partnership to something that he or she was not authorized to do on behalf of the partnership absent the prior consent or approval of the other partners.
+On the other hand, an innocent third party or creditor who knows nothing about any restrictions or limits upon a partner’s authority and extends an economic benefit to the partnership may recover from both the partnership and the individual partner he or she relied upon.

 Partners Can Be Individually Liable for the Debts of the Partnership

-Partners in NJ are each individually liable for the obligations of the partnership if partnership assets are not sufficient to satisfy these claims.
-The personal assets of the partner may also be attached by making him/her a defendant in a lawsuit against the partnership.
+Partners in NJ are individually liable for the obligations of their partnership if partnership assets are not sufficient to satisfy the claims of creditors.
+The partner’s personal assets may also be attached by making him/her a defendant in a lawsuit against the partnership.
 To the extent that an individual partner is required to pay more than his or her proportionate share of the partnership obligations, he/she is entitled to proceed against his or her co-partners for the excess monies paid.
 But beware, a partner with “deep pockets” may be forced to pay 100% of a partnership debt if the creditor proceeds exclusively against him or her because of their “deep pockets”.
 A partner caught in this vicious situation must then proceed against his or her co-partners for reimbursement (known as contribution) and hope each co-partner has the deep pockets to pay back.
 This concept is very important to understand as a member of a NJ partnership.

 Acts That Will Bind a Partner and Partnership Under New Jersey Partnership Law